jmcaluyafuentes/kalinga-baby/README.md

 import VisibilityOff from "@mui/icons-material/VisibilityOff";
 ```

-This prevents “EMFILE: too many open files” errors during vite build, especially on Windows machines with lower file descriptor limits.
+This prevents `EMFILE: too many open files` errors during vite build, especially on Windows machines with lower file descriptor limits.
 It also reduces build times and bundle size.

+---

+### 2. MongoDB Stores Dates in UTC by Default

+MongoDB stores all dates in UTC by default.
+When these dates are retrieved and rendered in a browser, they are automatically converted to the user's local timezone.
+This behavior can lead to unexpected shifts in date and time display.

+Best Practices:

+Always store and handle dates in UTC to maintain consistency across systems.

+Use date libraries such as date-fns or dayjs on the frontend to explicitly format and convert dates according to the desired timezone or display format.

+If the exact time is not critical, consider storing dates as strings (e.g., YYYY-MM-DD) to avoid timezone-related confusion.

 ---